 Harman and another v Cornwall County Council

-This matter involved a market trader and fishmonger, who were both accused of selling their produce using imperial units of cost and thereby violating art.5 of the Price Marking Order 1999, as found under the Prices Act 1974 and sch.1 of the Weights and Measures Act 1985 as amended by The Weights and Measures Act 1985 (Metrication) (Amendment) Order 1994 (SI 1994/1851).
+This matter involved a market trader and fishmonger, who were both accused of selling their produce using imperial units of cost and thereby violating article 5 of the Price Marking Order 1999, as found under the Prices Act 1974 and schedule 1 of the Weights and Measures Act 1985, as amended by The Weights and Measures Act 1985 (Metrication) (Amendment) Order 1994 (SI 1994/1851).

 Collins v Sutton London Borough Council

-In a slightly different circumstance the appellant had argued that the terms of the renewal of his trading licence had been unlawfully amended by the issuing council, and so applied for a summons under s.30(1)(a) of the London Local Authorities Act 1990 while claiming that under the Weights and Measures Act 1985 (Metrication) (Amendment) Order 1994, Units of Measurement Regulations 1994 and The Weights and Measures (Metrication Amendments) Regulations 2001 (SI 2001/85) the local authority had instructed the appellant that he must display and charge for his produce under the metric weights system and that such a request constituted a breach of statutory powers and a violation of art.10 of the Human Rights Act 1998 (Freedom of expression).
+In a slightly different circumstance, the appellant had argued that the terms of the renewal of his trading licence had been unlawfully amended by the issuing council, and so applied for a summons under section 30(1)(a) of the London Local Authorities Act 1990 while claiming that under the Weights and Measures Act 1985 (Metrication) (Amendment) Order 1994, Units of Measurement Regulations 1994 and The Weights and Measures (Metrication Amendments) Regulations 2001 (SI 2001/85) the local authority had instructed the appellant that he must display and charge for his produce under the metric weights system, and that such a request constituted a breach of statutory powers and a violation of article 10 of the Human Rights Act 1998 (Freedom of expression).

-In the following two years The Units of Measurements Regulations 2001 (SI 2001/55) provided that imperial measures (while unlawful as primary indicators for sale) were still permitted as secondary indicators until 1 January 2010, while contrastingly the Price Marking Order 1999 required traders to indicate unit prices in metric measures, yet anything to the contrary was a criminal offence under para.5 of sch.2 of the Prices Act 1974.
+In the following two years, The Units of Measurements Regulations 2001 (SI 2001/55) provided that imperial measures (while unlawful as primary indicators for sale) were still permitted as secondary indicators until 1st January 2010, while contrastingly the Price Marking Order 1999 required traders to indicate unit prices in metric measures, yet anything to the contrary was a criminal offence under para.5 of schedule 2 of the Prices Act 1974.